Raised Panel Door Tools and Techniques

 Assembly Tips for Flat Doors

 You have your perfectly machined stiles and rails ready to go.
 The panel profile is perfectly smooth and fits in the groove just right.
 You're home free, right?
 Not exactly.
 Assembly can be the make-or-break point of the entire process.
 For a door to end up flat, it has to be glued up flat - it's that simple.
 For the glue-up procedure, a perfectly flat surface is essential.
 But even if your workbench is dead-on flat, it won't matter unless your clamps follow through.
-Jet Parallel Clamps and Rockler Sure-Foot Clamps are both designed to stay upright and to maintain the consistent work-surface-to-clamp-surface distance that keeps your doors flat during assembly.
+Jet Parallel Clamps and the Rockler clamps are both designed to stay upright and to maintain the consistent work-surface-to-clamp-surface distance that keeps your doors flat during assembly.

 Putting Theory into Practice